 Pillar 1: Academics.
-We all know what the news networks, business magazines, and academic advisors say about college: It’s worth the time and financial resources spent, but as more and more high school graduates enter college a bachelor’s has become the norm in entering the workforce.
-For some, the tens of thousands spent on their degree isn’t worth the hype.
-Personally, attending college was partly to follow in my parents’ footsteps and partly to engage in lifelong learning, which I did as a Hoosier student.
-I am happy to say that with the college courses I took, I feel prepared to conquer anything the world tosses my way.
+We all know what the news networks, business magazines, and academic advisors say about college: It's worth the time and financial resources spent, but as more and more high school graduates enter college a bachelor's has become the norm in entering the workforce.
+For some, the tens of thousands spent on their degree isn't worth the hype.
+Personally, attending college was partly to follow in my parents' footsteps and partly to engage in lifelong learning.
+Through college I feel prepared to conquer anything the world tosses my way.

 Pillar 3: Professional Development.
 Major, internship, and job… these three words are constantly thrown at college students.
 What isn't talked about enough while in school?
 How important building your personal network is while in school and the role that will play in your professional development post-graduation.
 Networking is essential for making connections with those that could help attain that first dream internship or post-graduate job.
 I landed my first internship as a graduate of Indiana University through my personal network as a college student on-campus, so go forth and make some connections!